FriendsOfTerraform/modules/azure/frontdoor/README.md

     - (string) **`resource_group_name`** _[since v0.0.1]_

-        The name of an Azure resource group where the frontdoor will be deployed
+        The name of an Azure resource group where the Front Door will be deployed

     - (string) **`location = null`** _[since v0.0.1]_

-        The name of an Azure location where the frontdoor will be deployed.
+        The name of an Azure location where the Front Door will be deployed.
 If unspecified, the resource group's location will be used.

 - (string) **`name`** _[since v0.0.1]_

-    The name of the Azure Frontdoor profile.
-This will also be used as a prefix to all associating resources' names.
+    The name of the Azure Front Door profile.
+This will also be used as a prefix to all associated resources' names.

 ### Optional

 - (map(string)) **`additional_tags = {}`** _[since v0.0.1]_

-    Additional tags for the Azure Frontdoor
+    Additional tags for the Azure Front Door

 - (map(string)) **`additional_tags_all = {}`** _[since v0.0.1]_